 Another way to support the community is by purchasing Reddit Premium, the site’s membership program.
-For $6 a month, Premium users have access to features that regular users don’t get, and they test out new features before they’re released to the wider Reddit community.
-Being a Premium member means you don’t see ads, and it gives you access to /r/lounge, a super-secret subreddit where the brightest minds on Reddit assemble to engage in witty banter (or something), along with other benefits.
+For $6 a month, Premium users don’t see ads and it gives you access to r/lounge, a super-secret subreddit where the brightest minds on Reddit assemble to engage in witty banter (or something), along with other benefits.
 Premium membership also comes with a regular supply of Coins to spend on Awards.
 You don’t need to buy Reddit Premium to have fun on Reddit, but it’s a way to support the site, get some perks, and be invested in the community.

 Just remember, Reddit is a group of people meeting on the internet, sharing stuff, and talking to one another.
 That’s it.
 Act as you would if you were hanging out with old friends or new ones.
-Reddit has become a popular hub for many topics, both good and bad, and it’s taken steps to make the site more inclusive by eliminating explicit content from its public homepage.
+Be mindful of your language and where you post (some subreddits are unfriendly to off-topic posts).
+Reddit has become a popular hub for many topics, both good, bad, and niche.
+And the community has also taken steps to make the site more inclusive by eliminating explicit content from its public homepage.

 If Reddit sounds like your kind of place, you can sign up by clicking on the blue Sign Up button in the top right corner of the main Reddit page.
 Then, follow the on-screen prompts to create an account.
 Reddit doesn’t limit you to just one account, either.
 You can set up multiple usernames and choose which one to log in with, depending on which subreddits you plan to participate in.
 Some subs encourage personally revealing posts, for example, and you may find it useful to have one persona there and another one in a sports subreddit.
 Some people create throwaway accounts when asking for relationship or professional advice, among other topics.